iyuvalk/kafka-postman/README.md

 KafkaPostman_KAFKA_PRODUCER_SERVER - The server (such as localhost:9020) to which the service will connect to publish the data in the relevant topics.

-KafkaPostman_TOPICS_KAFKA_TOPIC - The Kafka topic that will be used to by the service to discover the available destination topics if KafkaPostman_TOPICS_DISCOVERY_METHOD is set to TOPICS_TOPIC
+KafkaPostman_TOPICS_DISCOVERY_TOPIC - The Kafka topic that will be used to by the service to discover the available destination topics if KafkaPostman_TOPICS_DISCOVERY_METHOD is set to TOPICS_TOPIC

 KafkaPostman_SOURCE_TOPIC - The Kafka topic that will be used by the service to pull data from (and to distribute that data to the available destination topics)
 ```